 In summary the TS 1000 is a good bang for your buck.
 Going back to light intensity, it doesn’t emit the 617/925 uMol needed for max yield during veg/flower, but it’s definitely enough to get you a moderate yield.
 When you consider the price it’s hard to beat.

-Still Set On A DIY Quantum Board Kit?
+Where to Purchase A DIY Quantum Board Kit?

 If you do go with the DIY quantum board kit, make sure to get one that includes the 660nm red wavelength, so you have enough red in the spectrum for the flowering phase.